syedhali/EZAudio/README.md

 ![WaveformExample](https://cloud.githubusercontent.com/assets/1275640/8516597/f27240ea-236a-11e5-8ecd-68cf05b7ce40.gif)

-Shows how to use the `EZAudioFile` and `EZAudioPlot` to display the audio waveform an entire audio file.
+Shows how to use the `EZAudioFile` and `EZAudioPlot` to animate in an audio waveform for an entire audio file.

 **_EZAudioPassThroughExample_**